lcwhite29/lcwhite29.github.io/README.md

 - If I could spend more time on this project I would try to optimise the model some more.
 Additionally, I would hope that some different data could be collected that has a correlation with diabetes.
 As this along with more patient data would help to refine the model.

 # [Clustering - IPL Cricketers](https://github.com/lcwhite29/Project-Clustering)
-- In this project, we use data from IPL 2023 and a clustering algorithm to split players into different categories depending on stats like the number of wickets they got and the number of runs they scored.
+- In this project, I use data from the IPL 2023 along with a k-means clustering algorithm to split players into different categories depending on stats like the number of wickets they got and the number of runs they scored.
 - The data used in this project comes from [Kaggle](https://www.kaggle.com/datasets/purnend26/ipl-2023-dataset).
-- In particular, I was interested in working out which players had a good IPL with the ball and which players had a good IPL with the bat.
+- In particular, I was interested in determining which players had a good IPL with the ball and which had a good IPL with the bat.
 This required concatenation of the bowling and batting datasets using an inner join.
-- Then I did some cleaning of the dataset before using skikit-learn's k-means clustering algorithm to cluster the players into two different categories.
-- Then I used seaborn's hue feature to visualise the results.
+- Using sklearn's KMeans clustering algorithm I was able to cluster the players into three groups according to runs scored and wickets taken.
+Roughly the clusters were those who scored more than 200 runs, those with more than 8 wickets and those with 8 wickets for less and less than 200 runs.
+From here we can work out using the data frame which players did well with the bat and which players did well with the ball in particular.
+Using seaborn's hue feature I could then visualise the results.

 ![](Images/Picture_4.png)

+- Next, I did the same but for the outer joint.

 ![](Images/Picture_5.png)

+- There are plenty more things that I could do with this dataset.
+Including working out which players had the most impact in the tournament.
+These sorts of projects could be used by sports trading companies to help inform their trades for other tournaments.